 - Bury the Flag- The proper way to bury your flag is to first fold it and then place it in a dignified box.
 You can then bury the flag, saying a few words if you wish.

-- Flag Donation- If you're weary that you might not burn or bury your flag properly, you can donate your flag to your local American Legion, Veterans of Foreign Wars, the Boy Scouts, or the Girl Scouts.
+- Flag Donation- If you're wary that you might not burn or bury your flag properly, you can donate your flag to your local American Legion, Veterans of Foreign Wars, the Boy Scouts, or the Girl Scouts.
 Each of these organizations will conduct a ceremony to properly dispose of the flag and they'll do it for no charge.

 The best way to find out about new sizes and flags is to signup for our email list on our website.

 We rarely ever discount the American flag or accessories, but we do offer a 10% discount as a token of our appreciation for the brave men and women who have served or are currently serving in the military and first responders.
 You can learn more about that (Here).

 We currently offer 4 sizes of flags: